mitsu1210/essbaseworkshop/Lab300/LabGuide300.md

 ### Required Artifacts
-* The following lab requires an Oracle Public Cloud account.
-You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

 * Complete Lab 100 and 200
 * Access to Oracle Integration Cloud Service
 * Access to Oracle Autonomous Data Warehouse